-Phase Matrix, Inc.—a wholly owned subsidiary of National Instruments—designs and manufactures RF and microwave test and measurement instruments, subsystems, and components.
-The company was formed in 1999, when former employees of EIP Microwave (a longtime manufacturer of RF and microwave test and measurement instruments) purchased a substantial amount of EIP's assets.
-In addition to its new-product development, the company continues to support the large installed base of EIP products, such as continuous-wave and pulsed microwave counters and VXIbus synthesizers, counters, and downconverters.
+Phase Matrix, Inc.—a wholly owned subsidiary of National Instruments—designs and manufactures RF and microwave test and measurement instruments.
+The company was formed in 1999 when former employees of EIP Microwave (a longtime manufacturer of RF and microwave test and measurement instruments) purchased a substantial amount of EIP's assets.
+The company continues to support the large installed base of EIP frequency counters and its family of PXI frequency downconverters.

 Pete Pragastis, General Manager and Co-founder